SOME MEMORABLE QUOTES

 Bishop Lawrence spent years trying to keep us within TEC---only to be found guilty of abandonment while in the very midst of attempting negotiation.
 We were effectively fired upon under a flag of truce.

 ---Rev. Jim Lewis, Oct.
 2, 2013, "The Real Story behind our Split with The Episcopal Church," in "Charleston Mercury."
-From the historical evidence, one may well dispute every phrase of this statement.
+The terms "Lawrence" and "TEC" were the only truthful parts of this statement.

 I am here with you with the consent of the Archbishop of Canterbury.